Equilibrium figure of Haumea and possible detection by stellar occultation: Discussion

 From a thermal evolution standpoint, models of Uranus' moon Titania are relevant since the two objects share similar physical properties (density, size). \citet{castillo2023compositions} found that Titania could preserve a thick ($\sim 80$ km) outer layer that is a porous mixture of ice and rock.
-Since Haumea's surface is colder than Titania's by 20 to 50 K, one should also expect the dwarf planet to also preserve an undifferentiated outer layer, a case that is consistent with the shell density derived from the shape. \citet{noviello22} assumed that Haumea formed from the impact of two large KBOs but did not model the energy involved in the impact and the post-impact internal evolution.
+Since Haumea's surface is colder than Titania's by 20 to 50 K, one should also expect the dwarf planet to also preserve an undifferentiated outer layer \citep[see also][]{desch09}, a case that is consistent with the shell density derived from the shape.
+Note that the models of \citet{noviello22} do not include an undifferentiated crust, as they assume Haumea formed in a collision between two large Kuiper-belt objects that removed both their crusts.
+This scenario supposes a high-velocity impact; however, a lower-energy collision could plausibly allow the crust to survive.